apache/pinot/docs/contribution_guidelines.rst

 .. code-block:: none

   $ cd pinot
+  #
+  # ensure you are starting from the latest code base
+  # the following steps, ensure your fork's (origin's) master is up-to-date
+  #
+  $ git fetch upstream
+  $ git checkout master
+  $ git merge upstream/master
+  # create a branch for your issue
   $ git checkout -b <your issue branch>

 Make the necessary changes.
 If the changes you plan to make are too big, make sure you break it down into smaller tasks.